Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 430 (OEM) should be much faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthThe GeForce GT 430 (OEM), in theory, should be a lot faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)

-Texel RateThe GeForce GT 430 (OEM) will be a lot (approximately 30%) faster with regards to AF than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GT 430 (OEM) will be quite a bit (approximately 30%) more effective at texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison